Prepare for a Tornado

 Funnel clouds can form quickly so if you see any of these indicators, be ready to take shelter in a basement or a room in the middle of the house with no windows (such as a bathroom).

-Another thing you might want to do to prepare for a tornado is create a Mini DIY Emergency Kit.
+Another thing you might want to do to prepare for a tornado is to create a Mini DIY Emergency Kit.
 These are just simple kits that you can place in various rooms in your house to have to grab in case of an emergency.
 If you want to put together a bigger, 72 Hour Kit you can check out my post on that.
-Here's what I put together in my DIY Emergency Kit:
+Here’s what I put together in my DIY Emergency Kit:

 - Energy Bars

 - Flashlight + Batteries (Or a Crank Flashlight)

 Label the box Emergency Kit and store in rooms throughout the house.
 You may also want to store one in a car, or in any other places you might be.

 Hopefully, you won’t have to use these kits but it’s good to have them ready just in case!